jhackshaw/tspvis/src/content/depthFirstSearch.md

 # Depth First Search (Brute Force)

 This is an exhaustive, brute-force algorithm.
-It is guarunteed to find the best possible path, however depending on the number of points in the traveling salesman problem it is likely impractical.
+It is guaranteed to find the best possible path, however depending on the number of points in the traveling salesman problem it is likely impractical.
 For example,

   - With 10 points there are 181,400 paths to evaluate.
   - With 11 points, there are 1,814,000.